-Zen Yoga is a term used to refer to Yoga modalities which blend Ancient Indian Yoga and Zen Buddhism practices.
-Zen Yoga practice can include Yoga Postures (Asanas), repetitive movements, and flowing sequences (Vinyasas), which can show some similarity to Tai Chi.
+Zen Yoga is a general term used to refer to Yoga modalities that blend Ancient Indian Yoga and Zen Buddhism practices.
+The Zen Yoga practice can include Yoga Postures (Asanas), stretches, Breathwork techniques, flowing sequences (Vinyasas), Qigong exercises, and Tai Chi movements, among other elements.

 Like traditional Yoga styles, these exercises are mostly done to prepare the body for sitting meditation; other goals are to increase body awareness and cultivate a mindful state.